Natural Hazard Risks in Philadelphia, PA

 Population: 1.6M · Pennsylvania

 Philadelphia faces varying levels of natural hazard risk.
 The highest risk is from floods (score: 9/10).
-Below is a consolidated view of all major hazard types with both FEMA forward-looking risk scores and historical impact data for Philadelphia, PA.
+Below is a consolidated view of all major hazard types with both forward-looking risk scores and historical impact data for Philadelphia, PA.

 Hazard Risk Overview